Spiritual Meaning of Attending a Funeral in a Dream: Insight and Symbolism

 What does it mean when you dream of a funeral of someone who is alive?

 It usually signals a change in your relationship with that person, or in what they represent to you.
-The dream is processing a shift in the emotional role they play in your life, not predicting their death.
+The dream is processing a shift in their emotional role in your life, not predicting their death.

 What does it mean when you dream of a funeral of someone who is already dead?